 Several historians believe that Yamamoto made a significant strategic error in his decision to support 'Mo' (ii) with strategic assets.
 Since Yamamoto had decided the decisive battle with the USA was to take place at Midway, he should not have diverted any of his important assets, especially fleet carriers, to a secondary operation such as 'Mo' (ii).
 Yamamoto’s decision meant that Japanese naval forces were weakened just enough in both the 'Battle of the Coral Sea' and 'Battle of Midway' to allow the Allies to defeat them in detail.
 If either operation was important enough for the commitment of fleet carriers, then all of the Japanese carriers should have been used in each in order to ensure success.
 By committing crucial assets to 'Mo' (ii), Yamamoto made the more important Midway operation dependent on the secondary operation’s success.

-Moreover, Yamamoto apparently missed the other implications of the 'Battle of the Coral Sea': the unexpected appearance of US carriers in exactly the right place and time (as a result of cryptanalysis) to contest the Japanese effectively, and US Navy carrier aircrews demonstrating sufficient skill and determination to do significant damage to the Japanese carrier forces.
+Moreover, Yamamoto apparently missed the other implications of the 'Battle of the Coral Sea': the unexpected appearance of US carriers in exactly the right place and time (as a result of cryptanalysis) to contest the Japanese effectively, and US Navy carrier aircrews demonstrating sufficient skill and determination to inflict significant damage on the Japanese carrier forces.
 These would be repeated at Midway, for the same reason, and as a result Japan lost four fleet carriers, the core of its naval offensive forces, and thereby lost the strategic initiative in the Pacific War.
 As a result of US industrial strength, once Japan lost its numerical superiority in carrier forces as a result of Midway, Japan could never regain it.

 The Australians and US forces in Australia were initially disappointed with the outcome of the 'Battle of the Coral Sea', fearing that the 'Mo' (ii) operation was merely the precursor to an invasion of the Australian mainland, and the setback to Japan was only temporary.
 In a meeting late in May, the Australian Advisory War Council described the battle’s result as 'rather disappointing' in light of the fact that the Allies had advance notice of the Japanese intentions.
 MacArthur provided the Australian prime minister, John Curtin, with his assessment of the battle, stating that 'all the elements that have produced disaster in the Western Pacific since the beginning of the war' were still present as Japanese forces could strike anywhere if supported by major elements of the Imperial Japanese navy.